LispCookbook/cl-cookbook/dynamic-libraries.md

 other languages, might be rare.

-Commercial implementations like LispWorks and Allegro CL usually offer this functionality, and they are well documented.
+Commercial implementations like LispWorks and Allegro CL usually offer this functionality, and they are well documented [^1].

-This chapter describes a project called [SBCL-Librarian](https://github.com/quil-lang/sbcl-librarian), an opinionated way to create libraries callable from C (anything which has C FFI) and Python using an open-source and free-to-use implementation [Steel Bank Common Lisp](https://www.sbcl.org).
+This chapter describes a project called [SBCL-Librarian](https://github.com/quil-lang/sbcl-librarian), an opinionated way to create libraries callable from C (anything which has C FFI) and Python using the excellent open-source and free-to-use implementation [SBCL (Steel Bank Common Lisp)](https://www.sbcl.org).
 SBCL-Librarian does support callbacks so you can integrate your Lisp library with any code, including Python code which might use its great machine learning and statistical libraries.